alexferreiradev/MergeKindleClippingsToPDF/README.md

 ## Licença

-O projeto ainda não está sob uma licença, mas está livre para qualquer coisa.
+O projeto está sob a licença do MIT, veja neste [Link](/License.txt).